AadilRashid/MBA-HR-Analysis/README.md

 ---

-*For queries contact email me at aadilrasheedbhat@gmail.com.*
+*For queries contact me at aadilrasheedbhat@gmail.com.*